TalFeiner/pid/README.md

 [Reference](https://controlguru.com/integral-reset-windup-jacketing-logic-and-the-velocity-pi-form/)

+The example compatible only arduino, but the library itself uses just C++ language.
+So I Think it's supposed to be compatible with lots of different hardware and IDE's.
+I checked it only on arduino mega 2560 for now.

 When you're done, you can delete the content in this README and update the file with details for others getting started with your repository.

 *We recommend that you open this README in another tab as you perform the tasks below.
 You can [watch our video](https://youtu.be/0ocf7u76WSo) for a full demo of all the steps in this tutorial.
 Open the video in a new tab to avoid leaving Bitbucket.*